hoehlrich/canvas-tui/README.md

 Currently data storage is only supported on *nix systems (stored in ~/.local/share/canvas-tui/).

+NOTE: course-ids are current hard coded so it will not automatically link to courses from your API key

 ### Background

 This project originated as a BlasterHacks 2025 project [canvas.lte](https://github.com/hoehlrich/canvas-tui) programmed in conjunction with [shauryasaxenas](https://github.com/shauryasaxenas).
 This fork is an attempt to remedy the various issues with the original project in a smaller scope: just the Canvas API and TUI (removed web frontend and groq integration).
-Ideally, this projects backend connects back to the original project to provide a more functional web frontend.
+Ideally, this project's backend connects back to the original project to provide a more functional web frontend.

 ### TODO